plettj/poker-tracker/README.md

 4. `[2, 1, 1]` - Single-suited.
 5. `[1, 1, 1, 1]` - Monotone.

+Also, for the purposes of hand tracking, I have chosen to exclude monotone hands.
+Thus, the total number of distinct hands tracked by this program is `6851`.

 ### License

 - Feel free to use and distribute this code freely.